-Hunter Stadium, formerly known as Ausgrid Stadium/EnergyAustralia Stadium is the centrepiece of the Hunter Venues sports precinct.
-Originally known as the International Sports Centre, it was officially opened by Her Majesty Queen Elizabeth II on the 10th of April 1970.
+McDonald Jones Stadium, formerly known as Hunter Stadium, is the centrepiece of the Hunter Venues sports precinct.
+Originally known as the International Sports Centre, it was officially opened by Her Majesty Queen Elizabeth II on April 10 1970.

-Hunter Stadium has been under constant redevelopment since the building of the Andrew Johns Grandstand commenced in 2003.
-Following this project attentions were turned to the original Western Grandstand.
-Over the next 4 years work was done to demolish and rebuild the stand from the ground up first replacing the outdated player change rooms and media facilities and then moving through construction of the grandstand itself.
-In April 2011 in time for the first Knights home game that season, the redeveloped Western Grandstand was open for business.
-The new grandstand features an additional 13,500 seats, 20 corporate suites, 5 function rooms, 8 food and beverage outlets as well as world renowned player change room and media facilities.
-These facilities have won several building and construction industry awards, including the 2012 Engineering Excellence Awards for engineers Aurecon and the redevelopment project was recognised as the Newcastle winner of a Master Builders Association award for Commercial Projects Over $20 Million in 2011.
-Today, with the completion of the Western Grandstand, Hunter Stadium has a capacity of 33,000 people.
+The Western grandstand features 13,500 seats, 21 corporate suites, 5 function rooms, 8 food and beverage outlets and world renowned player change room and media facilities.
+These facilities have won several building and construction industry awards including the 2012 Engineering Excellence Awards for Engineers, Aurecon, and the redevelopment project was recognised as the Newcastle winner of a Master Builders Association award for Commercial Projects Over $20 million in 2011.

 McDonald Jones Stadium has hosted several international events in recent years including an exhibition match between the Newcastle Jets and David Beckham’s LA Galaxy, Nitro Circus events, rugby league test matches and the 2013 Special Olympics Opening Ceremony.